eoinkelly/ember-runloop-handbook/README.md

 ### How ember listens for events

-[This]() is a good resource for refreshing your understanding of how DOM events work.
-To get the most of the following discussion you should be familiar with how the browser propagates events and how the "capturing" and "bubbling" phases work.
+[This](http://www.quirksmode.org/js/events_order.html) is a good resource for refreshing your understanding of how DOM events work.
+To get the most of the following discussion you should be familiar with how the browser propagates events and what the phrases "capturing phase" and "bubbling phase" mean.

 Ember registers listeners for those 28 events similarly to how we might do it ourselves with jQuery.
 More specifically: